brainfoolong/greaterfield/README.md

 # Greaterfield
 GreaterField - Make your Web Battlefield great.
 Improvements for Battlefield Web Companion and the Battlefield Forums!
-The extension is currently in alpha state.
+The extension is currently in development, no release yet.

 # What to contribute?
 * Plugins - https://github.com/brainfoolong/greaterfield-plugins